-You have gastroesophageal reflux disease (GERD).
-This is a condition in which food or liquid travels backwards from the stomach to the esophagus (the tube from the mouth to the stomach).
+Gastroesophageal reflux disease (GERD) is a condition in which the stomach contents leak backwards from the stomach into the esophagus (the tube from the mouth to the stomach).
+This article tells you what you need to do to manage your condition.

 You can make many lifestyle changes to help treat your symptoms.
 Avoid foods that cause problems for you.